Custom Rules Vs Conformity Rules

 - Critical and high-risk vulnerabilities, as well as high impact vulnerabilities

-The list is always growing, but your organization may have specific controls or policies that are not yet supported by Conformity.
-For such instances, you have the option to develop, host, and maintain your own custom rules and import them into Conformity.
+However, your organization may have additional specific controls or policies that are not supported by Conformity out of the box.
+You have the option to develop and maintain your own custom rules through a few different mechanisms.

 For more information, see AWS Config Rules Evaluation Results